 But if you’re anything like me, you grew up with the belief that pork must be treated like chicken and therefore FULLY cooked to make it safe.
 No colour in the middle, white all the way through.
 And the result?
 Dry, leathery rubber.
 Yuck.
 No wonder I never used to like pork.

 In addition, there are differences in the density of different animals’ meat, and how they are processed at the abattoir.
-As a result, beef, lamb and pork meat is less likely to be internally contaminated with bacteria than chicken.
-This is not true of minced meat though.
+As a result, beef, lamb and pork meat is less likely to be internally contaminated with bacteria than chicken (note that this is not true of ground/minced meat).

 Your secret weapon